planetapex/apex-plugin-dynamicDateTimePicker/README.md

 # dynamicDate
-A Plugin for Apex Date Calendar and Time Selector
+A Plugin for Oracle Apex Date Calendar and Time Selector